artikblue/artikblue.github.io/_posts/2020/2020-05-01-madrid-realestate-analysis.md

 5    1134.665  90.35074 2.185819 1.530118 17.76039
 6  450000.000 437.00000 4.000000 3.000000 58.00000
 ~~~
+In this case a cluster analysis is a bit revealing as it shows multiple categories.
+From those categories one of them (number 5) clearly corresponds to the category we just defined in the previous stage.
+Other categories correspond to (probably) other significant market sectors such as categories 1 and 3.
+The rest of the categories correspond to highly expensive properties I can't even dream of.

+So having those identified, we can extract them from the general dataset.
 ~~~
 > group1 <- filter(mydata, price >250 & price < 1600)
 > mean(data.matrix(group1["price"]))